waterlinked/waterlinked.github.io/docs/dvl/faq.md

 ---

-## 11. Do the DVL have RS-232?
+## 11. Does the DVL have an RS-232 interface?

-No, The DVL do not have RS-232 interface.
-It can only use the TTL UART 3.3V, which are not compatible out of the box.
-You would need to use an converter if you need RS-232.
+No. The DVL does **not** support RS-232.
+It only provides a TTL (3.3V) UART interface, which is inherently incompatible with RS-232.
+If RS-232 is required, you will need an external level converter.

 ---

 ## 12. What is the velocity output frequency?

-The frequency will variate with the altitude.
-It will have an update frequency of 15 Hz when it is close to the bottom and 2-4 Hz when far from the bottom.
-Please see [Range mode](dvl-protocol.md#range-mode-configuration) and take a look at the table for the different ranges.
-When in Auto mode the DVL wil choose the range mode automatically that it finds best.
+The velocity output frequency varies with altitude.
+- At lower altitudes (close to the seafloor), the DVL can reach an update frequency of **15 Hz**.
+- At higher altitudes, it typically operates between **2–4 Hz**.

+For more details, see [Range mode](dvl-protocol.md#range-mode-configuration).
+In **Auto mode**, the DVL automatically selects the range mode it deems optimal.

+---

+## 13. Will the DVL work over a soft seabed, such as sand?

+Yes, the DVL can operate over soft bottoms.
+However, softer seabeds absorb more acoustic energy, which reduces the maximum altitude at which the DVL can reliably track.
+The degree of range reduction varies from environment to environment and may require on-site testing to determine.

 ---